torchbox-forks/wagtail-readinglevel/README.md

 ## Usage
 Once installed You will see the reading level and/or smog index displayed in the toolbar of all rich text fields in your Wagtail admin area (depending on which you added to your list of installed apps).

+## Contributing

+The original author of this plugin has no plans to continue development.

+[Torchbox](https://torchbox.com/) will continue to maintain this package [here](https://github.com/torchbox-forks/wagtail-readinglevel) for the foreseeable future.
+We won't be releasing the package on PyPi but will be managing releases via Github.
+If you would like to contribute, please feel free to submit a pull request.